Ogilvie Transportation Center deemed safe after evacuated due to ‘suspicious package’

 The station was evacuated and no injuries were reported, police said.

-Inbound and outbound trains on the Union Pacific North, Northwest and West lines have been halted, Metra officials said.
+Inbound and outbound Metra trains on the Union Pacific North, Northwest and West lines were halted until about 7 p.m.

-A canine was searching the station and authorities determined the area was safe and clear.

 Campaign 2022 kicks off with ‘camaraderie,’ coffee and catcalls — as candidates line up to get on the ballot